robin10125/training-models-to-train-models/README.md

 # eureka-lite

-Small EUREKA-inspired reward search for local development.
+Small EUREKA-inspired RLVR experiment for local development.

+The purpose of this experiment is to train the coding model that generates EUREKA reward code.
+Generated reward functions are treated as model completions; downstream RL performance is used as the verified reward signal; and those verified rewards are used to update the base coding model with LoRA/GRPO-style RLVR.

 NVIDIA's EUREKA project uses an LLM to generate reward functions, trains policies in simulation, evaluates them, then iterates on the reward code.
-This repo implements the same core loop at toy scale:
+This repo keeps that loop small enough for local development and adds the model-training side:

 1. Generate a population of dense reward candidates.
 2. Train a PPO policy for each candidate.
 3. Evaluate each policy using the real environment reward.
-4. Keep the best candidate and mutate it for the next round.
+4. Store the generator prompt, completion tokens, old logprobs, and verified return as RLVR data.
+5. Update the reward-code-generating base model from those records.

 The default task is `Ant-v5` from Gymnasium/MuJoCo.
 Ant locomotion is a lightweight local analogue of EUREKA-style robot reward design: generated rewards train the agent, while true environment return verifies whether the generated reward helped.